cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ###### Discussion and limitations
 The resulting clusters reflect different levels of relatedness: the $25^{\text{th}}$ percentile defines tightly bound principles, the $50^{\text{th}}$ percentile captures moderate relationships, and the $75^{\text{th}}$ percentile forms broader groupings.
 This method provides a structured way to classify principles based on their similarities while maintaining flexibility across different levels of granularity.

-Although the greedy approach is efficient and does not require to predefine the number of clusters, it has a rigid structure that relies on the next local best step to find a locally optimal solution, while it may not account for the overall problem structure.[^rai] Since we do not know the data distribution, a locally optimal solution may differ from the globally optimal one.[^park] Furthermore, the greedy approach lacks backtracking or global adjustments - it considers only the present step without planning ahead, which can lead to suboptimal results.
-Therefore, we aim to explore alternative, not greedy, techniques that have a less rigid structure and may lead to different clusterings.
+Although the greedy approach is efficient and does not require to predefine the number of clusters, it has a rigid structure that relies on the next local best step to find a locally optimal solution, while it may not account for the overall problem structure.[^rai] The heuristic to select the next new row may have a great impact on the final result, and since we do not know the data distribution, a locally optimal solution may differ from the globally optimal one.[^park] Furthermore, the greedy approach lacks backtracking or global adjustments - it considers only the present step without planning ahead, which can lead to suboptimal results.
+Therefore, we aim to explore alternative techniques that may lead to a different clustering.

 ##### B) K-Means
 K-Means is an iterative method that can find a local minimum but has a less rigid structure compared to a purely local greedy.
 It generates partitions form initial centroids and minimize the intra-cluster distances; namely, the distance between objects of the same cluster.[^rai] It is popular for its simplicity and works conveniently with numerical attributes.[^rai] The letter k in K-Means represents the number of centroids, and is a parameter defined at priori.
 The K-Means iterates as follows:[^saxena]